cyberbotics/webots-doc/reference/using-proto-nodes-with-the-scene-tree.md

 in a 128 x 128 pixels ".png" file.
-The file name must correspond to that of the PROTO plus the ".png" extension and it must be stored in the "icons" subdirectory of the "protos" directory (see [this figure](using-proto-nodes-with-the-scene-tree.md#proto-directory-in-a-project-directory-structure)).
+The file name must correspond to that of the PROTO plus the ".png" extension and it must be stored in the "icons" subdirectory of the "protos" directory (see [this figure](#proto-directory-in-a-project-directory-structure)).
 Note that it is possible to create the ".png" files directly with Webots's menu `File > Take Screenshot...`.
 Then the image should be cropped or resized to 128 x 128 pixels using an image editor.

 ### Using PROTO Instances

 If you hit the `Add` button, the PROTO instance is added to the `Scene Tree`.
-In the `Scene Tree`, PROTO instances are represented with a different color than built-in nodes (see [this figure](using-proto-nodes-with-the-scene-tree.md#scene-tree-with-two-instances-of-the-twocolorchair-proto)).
+In the `Scene Tree`, PROTO instances are represented with a different color than built-in nodes (see [this figure](#scene-tree-with-two-instances-of-the-twocolorchair-proto)).
 PROTO fields can be manipulated exactly like built-in node fields.

 %figure "Scene Tree with two instances of the TwoColorChair PROTO"